de-Boer-Lab/Genomic-API-for-Model-Evaluation/README.md

 ### How should I get started?

-#### 0. I want to get access to all the GAME Modules that are currently publically accessible
+#### 0. I want to get access to all the GAME Modules that are currently publicly accessible

 GAME Modules Repository: <https://github.com/de-Boer-Lab/GAME_modules>